-Use of goals, measurement, evaluation, analysis, and data-driven reviews to improve results of programmes and the effectiveness and efficiency of agency operations.
-Performance management activities often consist of planning, goal setting, measuring, analysing, reviewing, identifying performance improvement actions, reporting, implementing, and evaluating.
+Also, Performance management is the use of goals, measurement, evaluation, analysis, and data-driven reviews to improve results of programmes and the effectiveness and efficiency of agency operations.
+Performance management Activities often consist of planning, goal setting, measuring, analysing, reviewing, identifying performance improvement actions, reporting, implementing, and evaluating.
 The primary purpose of performance management is to improve performance and then to find lower cost ways to deliver effective programmes.